latifkabir/n3He_Soft/Library/libn3He/README.md

 10. Try running example analysis scripts in "analysis" directory.

-11. To make life easier you might want to add line in rootlogon.C to load the library automatically each time you start ROOT or even better it's convenient to put this source command into your ~/.bash_profile or ~/.bashrc file:
+11. To make life easier it's convenient to put the following command into your ~/.bash_profile or ~/.bashrc file:

 ```